patykmar/freelancer-portal_nette/README.md

     - is still using old php version
     - running on unmaintained nette framework
     - main aim of publishing this source code was backup to GitHub and learn how to dockerized old project
+- 2023/11
-- Application has been refactored in 2023/11 to run under PHP 7.1 and Nette 2.3
+  - Application has been refactored to run under PHP 7.1 and upgrade Nette framework to 2.3 version
   - 11/23 remove using database layer `dibi` and use only `Nette database`

 ## Versions of components